 From the Desk of Mr. Steven Riley:

-Hilltop does have five built in 2-hour delays for staff professional development on October 5th, November 9th, January 25th, March 8th, and April 5th.
+Hilltop does have five built in 2-hour delays for staff professional development on October 3rd, November 7th, January 30th, and March 6th.
 On these days, students attending Four County will not have transportation from home to Hilltop in the morning.
 Students will need to get their own transportation to Hilltop and the bus from Hilltop to Four County will leave at 8 am.

-If you have any questions about the Homework Matrix or another issue, please call the high school office at 419-924-2365.
+If you have any questions, please call the high school office at 419-924-2365.
 I look forward to seeing students and parents as we begin the new school year!!!